ThomasSpringett/HeartRate/README.md

 2. Light 60-70%.
 Improve general endurance and increase capillary density.
 2. Moderate at 70-80%.
 Lactic acid build up,improve efficiency of blood circulation in the heart and muscles
 4. Hard 80-90%.
 Improve speed endurance.
 5. Maximum 90-100%.
 For elite atheletes to further improve speed.

-The code below will assign new columns in the dataset that categorize the heart rate into the zones covered above: